-New to cycling?
-Get started with a bike that’s made for your journey.
+New to cycling and looking for tips for buying a bike?
+Start with a bike that’s made for your journey.
 Bicycles are specially designed for specific terrains and riding conditions — from city streets to mountain trails — so think about where you plan to bike before making your selection.

 Finding a bike for rough terrain doesn’t have to be, to coin a phrase, a difficult mountain to climb.